The Ins and Outs of Average Customer Lifetime Value: What You Need to Know

 5. Traditional Mail

-“Snail mail” has been claimed dead, which is true when it comes to customer acquisition.
+“Snail mail” has been claimed to be dead, which is true when it comes to customer acquisition.
 However, this space is less crowded than today’s digital channels.
 It still has a place in the customer relationship, particularly for building lifetime value after a purchase.
-A beautiful lookbook to showcase your products or customized thank you notes can really enhance a customer relationship.
-Sure, your hand might freeze up at the thought of customized, handwritten thank you notes.
-But some studies suggest that customers who receive notes see an increased engagement by over 600% in terms of email click-through rates.

 If you decide to go this route, we definitely recommend personalizing the mail based on particular audience segments such as gender, age, interests, or products purchased.
-If you’re a massive company, you may refine your audience even further by only mailing to your top customers.
+If you’re a massive business, you may refine your audience even further by only mailing to your top customers.

 Tools to consider: